astropy/astroquery/docs/mast/mast.rst

    >>> hdulist = Tesscut.get_cutouts(coordinates=cutout_coord, size=0.2*u.deg)
    WARNING: InputWarning: You have selected a large cutout size that may result in a timeout error.
-   We suggest limiting the size of your requested cutout, or changing the request timeout limit from its default 600 seconds to something higher, using the timeout_add argument. [astroquery.mast.cutouts]
+   We suggest limiting the size of your requested cutout, or changing the request timeout limit from its default 600 seconds to something higher, using the timeout argument. [astroquery.mast.cutouts]

 At this point, users may choose to decrease their cutout size or extend the request timeout limit from 600 seconds to something longer.
-Using the example above, we will use the ``timeout_add`` argument to extend the request timeout limit from 600 seconds to 2600 seconds, or approximately 43 minutes.
+Using the example above, we will use the ``timeout`` argument to change the request timeout limit from 600 seconds to 2600 seconds, or approximately 43 minutes.

 .. doctest-remote-data::